MiroslavCsonka/MiroslavCsonka.github.io/_posts/2021-03-24-rails-wiping-the-system.md

 {% include figure image_path="/assets/rails-redis-cache-bug/hero.png" alt="Summary of the bug" caption="Summary of the bug" %}

 Do you see how it wipes every single Sidekiq job and its statistics?
 How your recurring Sidekiq jobs are gone?
 How [Flipper](https://github.com/jnunemaker/flipper) feature flags are missing?
 No?
-We'll then keep on reading.
+Well then keep on reading.

 ## How and why the bug got introduced?